Table of Contents

 Coagulopathies describe coagulation disorders that impact secondary hemostasis.
 They are disorders of the coagulation factors.

-Coagulopathies may be subdivided into four large groups:
+Coagulopathies may be subdivided into 4 large groups:

 - Coagulation defects